Indigenous peoples in Japan

 The island is home to 1.1 million of the 1.4 million people living throughout the Ryūkyūs.
 Socio-economically, Okinawa remains Japan’s poorest prefecture, with income levels roughly 70% of the national average and unemployment at double the national average.

-Legislation concerning indigenous peoples
+Legislation concerning indigenous people

 The Japanese government has adopted the UNDRIP (although it does not recognize the unconditional right to self-determination).
 It has ratified CERD, CEDAW and the CRC.
 It has not ratified ILO Convention 169.